 COVID Visitation Policy

-COVID-19 reached a critical level in Reno County in November and December of 2020, and since then has started to slowly taper down.
+COVID-19 reached a critical level in Reno County in November and December of 2020, and since then tapered down.
 COVID-19 still poses a significant risk to Reno county, according to a group of local medical professionals.

 Our goal at Hutchinson Regional Medical Center is to provide the safest space possible for patients to receive care, and for employees to be able to work.
 We review the current impact on COVID-19 on the facility and community daily, and we will make changes to visitation based upon that review.

-Based on the current COVID-19 numbers in the community, and at the hospital we will be expanding visitation hours starting Monday 2-1-2021.
-The new visitation hours will be 6:00 am to 7:00 pm Monday through Friday, and 7:00 am to 7:00 pm Saturday and Sunday.
+Based on the current COVID-19 numbers in the community, and at the hospital we will be expanding visitation starting Monday July 1st, 2021.

-- Emergency Room – The Emergency Room entrance is open 24 hours a day for emergency patients only.
+- Emergency Room – The Emergency Department entrance is open 24 hours a day for emergency patients only.
 Visitors for other hospital departments are now allowed to use this entrance.

 - Main Entrance – Open Monday through Friday 6:00 am to 7:00 pm, and 7:00 am to 7:00 pm on Saturday and Sunday.